mrfdev/CMI/Resources/FAQ/cmi-economy.md

 Other plugins can now use CMI's economy engine via hooking into vault to transfer and store money for players.

-## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji>Chest Shop / Item Shop / Shop Chest / Admin Shop
+## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Chest Shop / Item Shop / Shop Chest / Admin Shop

 It is a bit out of the scope of the CMI plugin to have player-shops, admin-shops and such, but using the existing feature set of CMI does allow you to do quite a few things that get very close.
 Personally I still recommend to use a dedicated plugin on top of CMI for fully fledged player shops and chest shops.
 But, that being said.
 CMI is dynamic, modern, and flexible enough to get pretty far.
 And maybe it can do just what you're looking for.